Viagra Boys: History

 In January 2025, Viagra Boys announced Viagr Aboys, which was released on 25 April via their newly launched label Shrimptech Enterprises.
+That year they also embarked on the infinite anxiety tour in support of the album, playing shows across Europe, North America, Oceania, and Japan.
+The tour included the band's biggest shows to-date, including performances at Alexandra Palace in London and Avicii Arena in Stockholm.

 Lyrical themes

 Much of the band's lyrics focus on ridiculing hypermasculinity, far-right politics, and conspiracy theories.
 Speaking of his lyrics, Murphy said "Half of it is an act, and half of it is like a diary in a way.
 I don't do it consciously, but subconsciously it becomes satire of myself and others".